dev-simonbailey/verbose-robot/README.md

 ## The page files

-The page files are a simple copy and paste operation, with the exception that the specific page objects from the layout file ar included.
+The page files are a simple copy and paste operation, with the exception that the specific page objects from the layout file are included.

 ### Example